senvang/hugo-website/content/about.md

 I am a Linux user and Windows didn't touch my PCs since many years (currently running Gentoo and Artix Linux).
 I like minimalistic (e.g. embedded) systems and dealing with low-level stuff.
-I feel at home in a terminal and prefer a good command line interface over GUIs where feasable.
+I feel at home in a terminal and prefer a good command line interface over GUIs where feasible.

-I also like photography, 3D printing, CAD, badminton and strong vietnamese coffee - lots of it.
+I also like tinkering (with Arduino, ESP32, Raspberry Pi etc.), 3D printing, badminton and I NEED coffee.

 ---